.jpg&width=1200)

 Kuindzhi's mature work departed sharply from the social realism favored by the Peredvizhniki.
 His technical obsession was with light — specifically the representation of sunlight, moonlight, and atmospheric glow with extraordinary intensity.
 His Moonlit Night on the Dnieper (1880) caused a sensation when exhibited alone in a darkened room in St. Petersburg; viewers reportedly checked behind the canvas for hidden lighting.
 He used layered glazes and refined his compositions over years, often completing only a handful of paintings per decade.

 After 1882 he withdrew from public exhibitions entirely, spending twenty years working in near-total seclusion and teaching at the Academy, where he became a beloved instructor.
 He returned to exhibition only in 1901 with a private showing of recent work.
-His Crimean paintings — Rocky Seashore, Mountain Slope, Red Sunset on the Dnieper — explore the chromatic drama of light on water and rock.
-He died in St. Petersburg in 1910.
+His later Caucasus paintings — Elbrus in the Evening, Evening in the Steppes — explore the chromatic drama of alpenglow and the open horizon.
+He died in St. Petersburg in 1910, leaving his entire fortune to support young artists.

 Artistic Style